volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 ## Proxy Limitations

-Apart from providing an easy and reliable way to intercept objects, Proxy comes with its own limitations.
+Aside from providing a simple and reliable way to intercept objects, proxy has its own limitations.

-For example, to make it work with built-in objects, like **Map**, **Set**, **Date** etc, we need to apply some additional magic, simple example like this won't work:
+For example, to make it work with built-in objects like **Map**, **Set**, **Date**, etc, we need to do some extra magic, a simple example like this won't work:

 ```javascript
 const users = new Map();